-In all cases, professors include court judgments, competition authority decisions, advances in economics, and other key changes in the practice of antitrust/competition policy.
+In all cases, professors will include court judgments, competition authority decisions, advances in economics, and other key changes in the practice of antitrust/competition policy.
 Most courses take a global perspective, integrating U.S, EC, and other national developments in antitrust and competition policy.

 Courses are offered via the latest internet technology.
 Our courses offer CLE credit in many states; readings and other reference materials will be available for all participants, including live streamed content and unique access to valuable resources.

 The CPI Learning Center also provides free access to our Briefing Rooms, which are thematic platforms dedicated to ‘hot tub’ meetings with top-notch antitrust experts.
 Briefing Rooms offer a unique window through which to share views and spread knowledge within the antitrust community.
 The community can also help position specific topics such as financial services, online platforms, telecommunications or any other subject among regulators, judges and practitioners.
 Briefing Rooms are set up and design ad hoc for each topic and normally include readings, webinars and other material.

 CPI devotes great effort to creating an antitrust community network where people can easily gain access to other professionals in their field.